nuzcraft/RLTut_Python3/README.md

 Field of view is a really cool...and really annoying part of roguelike development.
 I think I'm going to make sure I have an easy way to turn on and off FOV since it is way easier to debug issues with FOV off.

 OOF, development is starting off rough.
 At some point in part 3 I removed pyvenv.cfg from the repo (since it directly relates to the local development environment) and it got deleted when I pulled again 😑 I'm not sure how to remove files from a repo without deleting them.
 It seems like .gitignore should apply to pulls as well, don't pull adds/deletes/changes to files in the .gitignore.
 Regardless, I think I got it back up and running.

+Complete!
+I got most of the tests up and running well too!
+Except for engine.compute_fov - for some reason, I couldn't get it set up to assert the tcod.map.compute_fov was called or that the engine.game_map.visible array changed after calling it.
+Which is weird, because in gameplay it's working just fine.
+I will likely need to revisit if I find a bug in the code :)